soukoku/ntwain/README.md

 --------------------------------------
 At the moment this lib does not provide ways to parse transferred image data and require consumers to do the conversion themselves.
-The winform project contains one such example for handling DIB image in native transfer using the CommonWin32 lib.
+The winform project contains one such example for handling DIB image pointer in native transfer using the CommonWin32 lib.

-If you call session.Open() without passing a message loop hook argument, it will run an internal message loop behind the scenes.
-When this happens the events will be raised from another thread.
+If you just call session.Open() without passing a message loop hook argument, an internal message loop will be started behind the scenes.
+When this happens the session events may be raised from another thread.
-If you would like things marshalled to a UI thread then set the experimental SynchronizationContext property to the one from the UI thread.
+If you would like things marshalled to a UI thread then set the experimental SynchronizationContext property to the one from your preferred UI thread.

 ```
 #!c#